SKilbride/chat-to-3d/README.md

 ### Using the Interface

-Once the application is running (either through Docker or manual installation), you can:
+Once the application is running (either through manual start or via Blender Add-On), you can:

 - Describe your scene
 - Get AI suggestions for objects
 - Generate 3D assets
 - Auto-import into Blender

 ### Blender Integration
 - Open Blender